mbari-org/gpdviz-sjs/README.md

 Gpdviz is a tool for web-based visualization of geo-located point data streams in real-time.

+**Status**: Functional but still considered experimental.

 Gpdviz is motivated by the value of having a web-based, lightweight tool for easy visualization of sensor data information especially in non-data intensive scenarios.
 It is intended to complement the available tool set for the user.

-Gpdviz uses a simple data model and a REST API for data providers to register sensor systems, data streams, and observations.
+Gpdviz's REST API allows data providers to register sensor systems, data streams, and observations.
 This API is specified using [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
 The visualization is updated in real-time using WebSockets.

-Assuming Gpdviz is deployed at `http://example.net/gpdviz` and a particular sensor system with ID `mysysid`:
+Assuming Gpdviz is deployed at `http://example.net/gpdviz`:
-- Users would visualize the system at `http://example.net/gpdviz/mysysid/`
-- The REST API endpoint would be located at `http://example.net/gpdviz/api`, and a page with the complete API documentation, with ability to directly exercise it (powered by Swagger UI), would be located at `http://example.net/gpdviz/api-docs`.
+- `http://example.net/gpdviz/mysysid/`: visualization of sensor system with ID `mysysid`
+- `http://example.net/gpdviz/api`:      The REST API endpoint
+- `http://example.net/gpdviz/api-docs`: API documentation (powered by Swagger UI)

 **Data model**

-Gpdviz's data model is intended to be simple.
-There are three main entities in the data model:
+The main entities in the data model are:
-_sensor systems_, _data streams_, and _observations_.
+_sensor systems_, _data streams_, _variable definitions_, and _observations_.

-- A sensor system has associated metadata (name, description, etc.) and consists of a set of data streams.
+- A _sensor system_ has associated metadata (name, description, etc.) and consists of a set of _data streams_.

-- A data stream has associated metadata (name, description, map/chart styles, etc.) and consists of a set of variable definitions and associated timestamped data observations.
+- A _data stream_ has associated metadata (name, description, map/chart styles, etc.)
+  and consists of a set of _variable definitions_ and associated _observations_.

-- A variable definition consists of a name, units, and chart style.
+- A _variable definition_ consists of a name, units, and chart style.

-- An observation is timestamped and can capture scalar data (eg., temperature values), as well as features and geometries (in geo-json format).
+- An _observation_ is timestamped and can capture scalar data (e.g., temperature values), as well as features and geometries (in GeoJson format).

 **Operations for data providers**

-Data providers interact with a Gpdviz endpoint to perform the following operations:

 - Register/unregister sensor systems
 - Add/remove data streams
+- Add/remove variable definitions
-- Register data stream observations
+- Register observations

 The Gpdviz server maintains a registry with the provided information for each sensor system including a window of most recent reported observations for each stream in the system.